 Weirdly, you’ll find that you might be the main attraction.
 Everywhere we went, kids were trying to take our photos or asking us for selfies.
 Makes you feel kind of famous in a weird way.
 I didn’t let them do this and was getting quite annoyed by the end of the trip.
 However, some of the girls did have a few photo ops but it did eat into their time as once you say yes to one, then they all want a photo.

 I booked the cruise version of the trip.
 There was also the option of the Felucca or the bus ride back to Luxor.
-The most popular version is the Felucca which is a sail boat which sails from Aswan to Luxor but takes longer.
+The most popular version is the Felucca which is a sailboat which sails from Aswan to Luxor but takes longer.
 I really fancied the cruise and I wanted to treat myself for my birthday.

 We also had some decent entertainment which included a belly dancing show and a lot more chill time that the guys on the Felucca.
 Let’s not forget the all you can eat buffet with tons of options.

 It makes me really appreciate having a clean toilet and bathroom back home.
-The public toilets, were a slight issue for me.
+The public toilets were a slight issue for me.
 The term “drip dry” was used quite a lot by many of the girls on our trip which we oddly bonded over.

 There was always someone in the bathrooms who would “maintain” the rooms.
 Keep it clean and stocked.
 They will hand you a rationed amount of toilet roll and that’s it.
 No more.
 You also have to pay them after you’ve done your business, which is typically about 5EGP which is about 20p and you have to pay this every time you use a public toilet.

-My best advise is to make sure you bring extra tissues with you into the public toilets.
+My best advice is to make sure you bring extra tissues with you into the public toilets.
 Just keep them in your bag.
 Face wipes are even better for extra freshness.
 It reminds me of camping at a festival.

-Will power required.
+Will the power required.
 Don’t pet the stray dogs and cats.
 They’re cute, yes.
 Do they probably contain diseases and flees?
 Most definitely yes.

 Let’s be honest.
 I should call this part “Diarrhea Dilemma“ but it’s not just the poos I was worried about.